-Fluoxetine is available only on prescription as tablets and capsules.
+Fluoxetine is available only on prescription.
+It comes as tablets and capsules.

 - It usually takes 4 to 6 weeks for fluoxetine to work.

-- Common side effects include feeling sick, headaches and trouble sleeping.
+- Common side effects include feeling sick (nausea), headaches and trouble sleeping.
 They are usually mild and go away after a couple of weeks.

 - Fluoxetine can cause withdrawal symptoms.
 Don't stop taking it without talking to your doctor.

 - Fluoxetine is called by the brand name Prozac.

 Fluoxetine can be taken by adults for depression, obsessive compulsive disorder and bulimia.

 Fluoxetine can be taken by children aged 8 years or older for depression.

 Check with your doctor before starting to take fluoxetine if you:

 - have had an allergic reaction to fluoxetine or any other medicines in the past